‘What are the best books on grammar, punctuation, writing, speaking, pronunciation, and vocabulary I can refer to improve my English?’

 If you’re looking for an in-depth understanding of punctuation, this is the book.
 It’s quite comprehensive (to give an example, I haven’t found such coverage of capital letters elsewhere), with plenty of examples.
 And it’s an easy read too.

-But if you’re not looking for an in-depth read, your purpose will be served by High School English Grammar and Composition Book (Regular Edition) and The Penguin Writer’s Manual (covered further below).
+But if you’re not looking for an in-depth read, your purpose will be served by High School English Grammar and Composition Book (referred above) and The Penguin Writer’s Manual (covered further below).

 Writing is a skill and you’ll get better at it through more and more writing.
-Besides writing practice, you should read a lot and absorb the nuances and practices of the best writers to get better at the craft.
-I’ll encourage you to read the first rule of reading in this post, which talks about how you can get the most from your reading.
+Besides writing practice, you should read a lot and absorb the nuances and practices of the best writers.

 Here are few books on writing I’ve gone through myself that you may find useful: